George Gagnidze

 George Gagnidze (გიორგი გაგნიძე) is a Georgian operatic baritone specializing in the Italian dramatic repertoire.
 He has performed at New York's Metropolitan Opera every season since 2008/09, including playing Giuseppe Verdi's Rigoletto.

 Early life and career

-Gagnidze was born in Tbilisi and trained at the State Conservatory of his hometown.
+Gagnidze was born in Tbilisi and trained at the Tbilisi State Conservatoire.

-He made his debut as Renato in Giuseppe Verdi's Un ballo in maschera at the Paliashvili State Opera in 1996.
+He made his debut as Renato in Verdi's Un ballo in maschera at the Paliashvili State Opera in 1996.
 As an award-winner of the "Leyla Gencer Voice Competition" and the "Elena Obraztsova Competition", he entered and won the "Concorso Voci Verdiane" chaired by Katia Ricciarelli and José Carreras in 2005.